21. Multiple Integrals in Curvilinear Coordinates

 Converting Rectangular to Cylindrical Coordinates

-Sometimes the antiderivative of the integrand is not known, making the integral difficult if not impossible.
-By converting to cylindrical coordinates, we can simplify the integral greatly.
+Sometimes the antiderivative of the integrand is not known, making the integral difficult, if not impossible.
+By converting to cylindrical coordinates, we may be able to simplify the integral greatly.

 Compute the integral \(\displaystyle I =\int_0^{3/\sqrt{2}}\int_y^{\sqrt{9-y^2}}\int_0^{x^2+y^2} \cos(z)\,dz\,dx\,dy\)